Armand Emmanuel de Vignerot du Plessis, 5th Duke of Richelieu: Exile

 Feeling that his role at court was useless in helping the King deal with all the revolutionary agitation that was embroiling Paris, Richelieu in July obtained with royal permission a passport from the National Constituent Assembly in order to return to Vienna as a diplomat.
 After a short stay in Austria, however, Richelieu joined the counter-revolutionary émigré army of Louis XVI's cousin, the Prince of Condé, which was headquartered in the German frontier town of Koblenz.
 Later, after Condé's forces had suffered several defeats, Catherine the Great offered positions in her army to the officers serving under Condé.
 Richelieu accepted.

 In the Russian army, he achieved the rank of Major General but later resigned his commission after what he considered an unwarranted reprimand by Catherine's successor, Emperor Paul I. His prospects brightened, however, after Paul was murdered in 1801.
 The new Russian emperor, Alexander I, was one of his friends.
 The erasure of Richelieu's name from the list of prohibited émigrés who could not legally return to France, which Richelieu on his own had previously been unable to secure from Napoleon Bonaparte, was accorded on the request of Alexander's new government, and in 1803 Alexander appointed him as the governor of Odessa.
 Two years later, he became Governor-General of a large swathe of land recently conquered from the Ottoman Empire and called New Russia, which included the territories of Kherson, Ekaterinoslav and the Crimea.
 He commanded a division in the Russo-Turkish War, 1806-1812, and was engaged in frequent expeditions to the Caucasus.
 Richelieu played a role during Ottoman plague epidemic which hit Odessa in the autumn 1812.
-Dismissive of any attempt to forge a compromise between quarantine requirements and free trade, Prince Kuriakin (the Saint Petersburg-based High Commissioner for Sanitation) countermanded Richelieu's orders.
+Dismissive of any attempt to forge a compromise between quarantine requirements and free trade, Prince Kurakin (the Saint Petersburg-based High Commissioner for Sanitation) countermanded Richelieu's orders.
 In the eleven years of his administration, Odessa greatly increased in size and importance, eventually becoming the third largest city in the empire by population.
 The grateful Odessans erected a bronze monument to him in 1828.
 These are the famous Odessa Steps, crowned by a statue of Richelieu.